Hochfrequenz/WannaBeeClient.net/README.md

 To release a new version of this library, [create a new release](https://github.com/Hochfrequenz/AhbichtClient.net/releases/new) in GitHub.
 Make sure its tag starts with `v` and the version number, e.g. `v1.2.3`.
 Tags without a release won't trigger the release workflow; This enforces that you have to write a changelog before releasing.
-Releases are not restricted to the main branch but we prefer them to happen there.
+Releases are not restricted to the main branch, but we prefer them to happen there.

 ## Related Tools and Context
 This repository is part of the [Hochfrequenz Libraries and Tools for a truly digitized market communication](https://github.com/Hochfrequenz/digital_market_communication/).

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Hochfrequenz
-[Hochfrequenz Unternehmensberatung GmbH](https://www.hochfrequenz.de) is a Grünwald (near Munich) based consulting company with offices in Berlin, Leipzig, Köln and Bremen and attractive remote options.
+[Hochfrequenz Unternehmensberatung GmbH](https://www.hochfrequenz.de) is a Grünwald (near Munich) based consulting company with offices in Berlin, Leipzig, Cologne and Bremen and attractive remote options.
 We're not only a main contributor for open source software for German utilities but, according to [Kununu ratings](https://www.kununu.com/de/hochfrequenz-unternehmensberatung1), also among the most attractive employers within the German energy market.
 Applications of talented developers are welcome at any time!
 Please consider visiting our [career page](https://www.hochfrequenz.de/index.php/karriere/aktuelle-stellenausschreibungen/full-stack-entwickler) (German only).